Solar System: Discovery and exploration

 The term "Solar System" entered the English language by 1704, when John Locke used it to refer to the Sun, planets, and comets.
-In 1705, Halley realised that repeated sightings of a comet were of the same object, returning regularly once every 75–76 years.
+In 1705, Halley realized that repeated sightings of a comet were of the same object, returning regularly once every 75–76 years.
 This was the first evidence that anything other than the planets repeatedly orbited the Sun, though Seneca had theorized this about comets in the 1st century.
 Careful observations of the 1769 transit of Venus allowed astronomers to calculate the average Earth–Sun distance as 93726900 mi, only 0.8% greater than the modern value.

-Uranus, having occasionally been observed since antiquity, was recognized to be a planet orbiting beyond Saturn by 1783.
+Uranus, having occasionally been observed since 1690 and possibly from antiquity, was recognized to be a planet orbiting beyond Saturn by 1783.
 In 1838, Friedrich Bessel successfully measured a stellar parallax, an apparent shift in the position of a star created by Earth's motion around the Sun, providing the first direct, experimental proof of heliocentrism.
 Neptune was identified as a planet some years later, in 1846, thanks to its gravitational pull causing a slight but detectable variation in the orbit of Uranus.
+Mercury's orbital anomaly observations led to searches for Vulcan, a planet interior of Mercury, but these attempts were quashed with Albert Einstein's theory of general relativity in 1915.